 Homeowners can customize board and batten wainscoting to suit their preferences.
 The spacing of the battens, the width of the boards, and the overall height of the wainscoting can all be adjusted to create a unique look.
 Whether you prefer a classic white finish or a bold color, this style can be adapted to complement your decor.

 Wainscoting can be made from various materials, each offering different benefits and aesthetics.
-Here are some common options:
+Here are some standard options:

 Wood wainscoting panels are the most traditional choice.
 They bring a natural warmth and elegance to any room.
 You can choose from a variety of wood types, including oak, pine, and maple, each offering different grains and colors.